lowRISC/opentitan/util/i2csvg/README.md

 of zero, and a single data byte (4 in the example) with a Stop.

-The baseline tool will generate an svg file (which can be viewed in a browser) that includes the diagramatic form of the transaction and a line with the comma separated structured text form.
+The baseline tool will generate an svg file (which can be viewed in a browser) that includes the diagrammatic form of the transaction and a line with the comma separated structured text form.

 ```console